benjaminion/upgrading-ethereum-book/src/book.md

     process_effective_balance_updates(state)
     process_slashings_reset(state)
     process_randao_mixes_reset(state)
-    process_historical_roots_update(state)
+    process_historical_summaries_update(state)  # [Modified in Capella]
     process_participation_flag_updates(state)  # [New in Altair]
     process_sync_committee_updates(state)  # [New in Altair]
 ```

 The long laundry list of things that need to be done at the end of an epoch.
-You can see from the comments that a bunch of extra work was added in Altair.
-By contrast, no substantive changes were made to epoch processing in the Bellatrix upgrade.
+You can see from the comments that a bunch of extra work was added in the Altair upgrade.

 |||
 |-|-|